Lagos inaugurates committee to review criminal laws

-Lagos on Tuesday inaugurated a committee to review amendments to its Criminal Laws of 2011.
+THE Lagos State Government has inaugurated a committee to review amendments to its Criminal Laws of 2011.

-Its Attorney-General and Commissioner for Justice, Moyosore Onigbanjo, said this followed the Criminal Justice Sector Reform Committee resolve to bring the laws in conformity with modern crime patterns.
+Its Attorney-General and Commissioner for Justice, Moyosore Onigbanjo (SAN), said this followed the state’s Criminal Justice Sector Reform Committee resolve to bring the laws in conformity with modern crime patterns.

-According to a statement by Director, Public Affairs at the Ministry of Justice, Mr Kayode Oyekanmi, Onigbanjo spoke via a virtual platform during the inauguration.
+According to a statement by the Director, Public Affairs at the Ministry of Justice, Mr Kayode Oyekanmi, Onigbanjo, spoke via a virtual platform during the inauguration.

-He said the 14-member committee will conduct a thorough review of the laws, take necessary memoranda from relevant stakeholders.
+He said the 14-member committee would review the laws, and take memoranda from relevant stakeholders.

 The committee, whose members “were carefully selected,” will submit its recommendations within six weeks.